1.56 Duty to disclose information material to patentability.

 A prima facie case of unpatentability is established when the information compels a conclusion that a claim is unpatentable under the preponderance of evidence, burden-of-proof standard, giving each term in the claim its broadest reasonable construction consistent with the specification, and before any consideration is given to evidence which may be submitted in an attempt to establish a contrary conclusion of patentability.

-Individuals associated with the filing or prosecution of a
+Individuals associated with the filing or

 - (1) Each inventor named in the application;